Humor me for a moment as I describe a hypothetical series of events.

 - Don’t post geo-tagged photos or status updates until you’ve returned from trips.

 - Use strong passwords and don’t use the same one twice.
+If you are still unsure if your password is good enough use a password strength checker.

 - Change your birth date by a year or two to throw off ID thieves.